jolynch/website/content/drafts/semver_must_evolve.md

-Ultimately all of these factors lead to Fear, Uncertainty and Doubt ([FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt)) and quite reasonably developers defend themselves either by either not upgrading their dependencies unless they have to, vendoring dependent code, or skipping dependencies all together and just writing it themselves.
+Ultimately all of these factors lead to Fear, Uncertainty and Doubt ([FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt)) and quite reasonably developers defend themselves by either not upgrading their dependencies unless they have to, vendoring dependent code, or skipping dependencies all together and just writing it themselves.